mauricechevez/groupon-endofsummer-promo/README.md

 # Template logic
 The template uses the [Handlebars built-in helpers](https://handlebarsjs.com/guide/builtin-helpers.html) to handle the logic behind what is displayed on the page, depending on the JSON data present in the object's index number.
+If the information in the JSON data is either blank ("") or `false`, the item does not show up on the template.
+Some of the data serves more as conditional values than real values used in the template.

 **Example Column**
 ```html